human-guide/book/manuscript/001-welcome-to-life.md

 First though, an important notice you must read before continuing!

 ## Rating
-The contents of this book is rated **PG** for **Parental Guidance** since some of the topics covered in this book may be considered too inappropriate or advanced for young children.
+The contents of this book are rated **PG** for **Parental Guidance** since some of the topics covered in this book may be considered too inappropriate or advanced for young children.

 This means if you are under the age of 12 you should ask a parent or guardian's permission to read this book and get them to read it with you.